 And maybe, once in a while, that actually happens.
 But my first drafts rarely look anything like that!
 And I’d guess yours don’t either.

 It’s almost impossible to get a piece of writing just right during the first draft.
 Rather than aiming for perfection, aim for completion.
-Your goal when you write is to keep putting one word after another, building up sentences, paragraphs, pages…
+Your goal when you write is to keep putting one word after another, fairly quickly, building up sentences, paragraphs, pages…

 Not all those words will be quite right.
 At this stage of the process, you’ll have a mixture of problems, from the structure of the whole piece right down to the individual words that you choose.

 - Some sections from your plan don’t seem to fit any more

-- A particular chapter (or character, subplot, theme) just isn’t working
+- A particular chapter (or character, subplot, concept) just isn’t working

 - You haven’t explained ideas clearly enough